SAP-archive/btp-extend-workflow-cai-msteams/Part3/README.md

 ### 3.3.
 Check the triggered workflow in My Inbox (Optional)

->Note, to be able to see the Workflow Items in My Inbox, you should be signed-in in BTP with the Microsoft 365 User.
-If you used another User for your BTP account skip this step.
+>Note, to be able to see the Workflow Items in My Inbox, you should be signed-in in SAP BTP with the Microsoft 365 User.
+If you used another User for your SAP BTP account skip this step.

 Go to Workflow Management launchpad and open My Inbox application

 ![WF My Inbox](./images/wf_myinbox.png)

 ### 3.4.
-You will find here the leave request triggered by Conversational AI
+You will find here the leave request triggered by SAP Conversational AI

 ![CAI WF request](./images/cai_wf_request.png)

 ## Step 4 - Connect with Azure Bot and Microsoft Teams

 ### 4.1.
-Login into [Microsoft Azure](https://portal.azure.com/#home) and search for *"bot channel registration"* and open it to create a new Azure Bot resource
+Login into [Microsoft Azure](https://portal.azure.com/#home) and search for *"bot channels registration"* and open it to create a new Azure Bot resource

 ![Bot Channel Registration](./images/cai_bot-channel_reg.png)